balbyu/chat-application/README.md

 ### `npm start`

 The client will be assigned a random username every time they connect to the server.
 Their username is added to the server's current list of users when they connect, and it is removed when they disconnect.
-Message history is unfortunately not preserved, but I will be implementing this feature in the near future.

 ## Future Improvements (that may or may not get done)